OmerOzgur271/OmerOzgur271/README.md

 I have hands-on experience fine-tuning Stable Diffusion using techniques like LoRA and textual inversion.
 This allows adapting the model to generate high-quality images reflecting specific concepts and art styles.
 I leverage tools like Automatic1111 to streamline training image datasets, text embeddings, hyperparameter tuning and sampling.

 My work centers on building and deploying advanced deep learning models, especially for computer vision tasks like image classification, segmentation and object detection.
 I also have significant experience fine-tuning large pre-trained language models for a variety of natural language processing applications.
+I have successfully built a low latency, high capability LLM inference architecture on AWS SageMaker .
 My expertise involves adapting these state-of-the-art models to enhance their performance on specific use cases and implement them in practical systems.

-My technical skills include Python, SQL, AWS, GCP, Docker, HuggingFace, Generative AI, MLOps, Prompt engineering, LangChain, Kubernetes
+My technical skills include Python, SQL, AWS, GCP, Azure, Databricks, Docker, HuggingFace, Generative AI, MLOps, LLMOps, Prompt engineering, LangChain, LlamaIndex, vector databases, Kubernetes

 ## Skills and Experience